 By participating in the 2021Cybersecurity Awareness Grant Program, a community agrees to implement policies and/or programs to improve their overall security posture by addressing training and assessment needs for all full-time employees that could introduce potential risk to municipal government.

 Awarded communities will receive licenses for end user training, assessment, and phishing simulation, procured and managed by the Commonwealth of Massachusetts’ Executive Office of Technology Services and Security.

 Communities participating in the 2021 Cybersecurity Awareness Grant Program will commit to implement a security awareness training solution to ensure that municipal staff are aware of end-user cyber threats that may exist and understand related gaps in their cybersecurity posture that should be addressed.

 Buy-in from the Chief Executive in the community must be demonstrated and participating communities must identify an individual who will coordinate local staff, work with the Commonwealth and coordinate interaction with a local IT resource (if and when needed), for the duration of the program.
 While it may be beneficial, the local coordination role does not require technical expertise.

-- Demonstrated commitment to improving the community's cybersecurity posture
+- Commitment to improving the community's cybersecurity posture

-- Willingness to collaborate and help gain a better understanding of cybersecurity posture in communities across the Commonwealth
+- A willingness to collaborate and help gain a better understanding of cybersecurity posture in communities across the Commonwealth

 - Willingness to identify an individual who will oversee and monitor program participation